nabijaczleweli/mandalas/README.md

 # mandalas
-A mandala generator (using the method used by Tonči Juričev-Grgin)
+A mandala generator using the method described by [Tonči Juričev-Grgin](https://www.facebook.com/tonci.juricevgrgin) and SFML